Are “Bath & Body Works” Candles Toxic?

 - linalool.

-In other words, beware that the scent in these candles may trigger allergies and cause sensitization.
+In other words, beware that the scent in these candles is made up of potentially harmful chemicals that may trigger allergies and cause sensitization.

 Next, according to the EU Scientific Committee on Consumer Safety, synthetic parfum mixes have a link to the following conditions: